S.E.P.I.A. Bylaws 2022

-1.1 PURPOSE: The purpose of the Association shall be the administration and coordination of Alcoholics Anonymous (A.A.) activities common to the various groups comprising the Association’s membership.
+1.1 PURPOSE: The purpose of the Association shall be to serve the fellowship of Alcoholics Anonymous (A.A.) and our Twelve Step work and activities common to the five-county area.

 1.2 OFFICE: The Association shall maintain its office within the Pennsylvania counties of Bucks, Chester, Delaware, Montgomery or Philadelphia.

 MEMBERS, REPRESENTATIVES AND ZONE MATTERS

 2.1 MEMBERSHIP: The membership of the Association shall consist of each presently registered A.A. group and any future registered A.A.
 Group participating in the five county area of Bucks, Chester, Delaware, Montgomery and Philadelphia counties of Pennsylvania and which shall have elected or which shall elect to participate in the Association in such form as the Steering Committee may from time to time direct.
 Such election shall be evidenced by giving notice to the Association.
 The Association shall prepare and maintain a record of all member groups.

 2.2 REPRESENTATIVES AND ALTERNATE REPRESENTATIVES: Each member group of the Association shall designate or elect one person to serve as representative of the member group to represent such group in the affairs of the Association.
 Each member group may also designate or elect an alternate representative.
 The name and address of each representative and alternate of existing member groups elected or designated to serve shall be registered with the Association as soon as practical, but at least by the first Zone meeting attended.
 No person may serve concurrently as a representative or alternate of more than one member group.